TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_2_explore_the_aws_console.md

 ![](10.jpg)

+2. Select the
+3.
-4.Choose the Security Credentials tab and then choose Create Access Key.
+3.Choose the Security Credentials tab and then choose Create Access Key.

 5.To see your access key, choose Show User Security Credentials.
 Your credentials will look something like this: